 Animal Observation: Identify and document signs of an ailing animal.

 Events: Represent and promote Big Cat Rescue and its mission offsite.

 After the completion of Week 2 and the successful completion of all of the Trainee Classes, the Trainee will advance to Keeper level.
 The Intern will be required to complete all certifications Small Cat Cleaning and Small Cat Enrichment prior to the end of the internship.

 Level 1 Keeper: Keeper duties may include Trainee duties, cleaning small cats (Geoffrey Cats to Siberian Lynx), yellow level enrichment, leading projects, and training and mentoring Trainees.

 Small Cat Cleaning: Protocol and techniques for cleaning the small cat and other small animal enclosures.

-Enrichment Class and Red Level Certification: Create and hand out enrichment items to the small cats; lynx and smaller and other small animals.
+Enrichment Class and Yellow Level Certification: Create and hand out enrichment items to the small cats; lynx and smaller and other small animals.

 See what this intern says about the program: Intern Testimonial